jpcrowther-cloud/midi-command-studio-docs/docs/features-and-examples.md

 - Controls that bring a selected app forward before sending a shortcut
 - Separate mappings for media players, editors, browsers, chat apps, audio tools, or other shortcut-driven software

-Useful features:

-- `Global`
-- `Only when app has focus`
-- `Force focus`
-- Per-app icons in the mappings list

 ## Volume Control

 Use MIDI faders, knobs, encoders, or jogwheels to control Windows audio levels.